Native Species Returning

 For example, three properties covering more than 200 acres which were infested with invasive plants.
 The natural dune and swale environment of the Ivanhoe Nature Preserve, DuPont Natural Area, and Beemsterboer Tract had been overrun with more than 105 aggressive or invasive species, such as common reed and purple loosestrife.
 Thanks to funding from the Great Lakes Restoration Initiative, crews cleared out invasives to make room for native species to return and habitat to thrive.
 The area can now be added to the growing list of areas in the Grand Calumet which have been restored.

-Key partners (public and private): Great Lakes Restoration Initiative, The Nature Conservancy, Indiana Department of Environmental Management, Indiana Department of Natural Resources, Save the Dunes, Lake County Parks
+Key partners: Great Lakes Restoration Initiative, The Nature Conservancy, Indiana Department of Environmental Management, Indiana Department of Natural Resources, Save the Dunes, Lake County Parks